 What is the DOT Physical?

-Now that you’re well on your way to getting your CDL, an important step in your journey is getting your DOT (Department of Transportation) physical examination.
+You may be on your way to getting your CDL, but you have to make sure you’re qualified.
+That means passing your DOT (Department of Transportation) physical examination.
 As much as we all hate going to the doctor, this part is inevitable.
 You will be subject to a variety of tests: hearing, vision, blood pressure, urinalysis, and a physical exam, which will be explained in detail later.

 To get your CDL, you need a Medical Examination Report (for Commercial Driver Fitness Determination), which is completed by your examiner.
 Afterwards, you receive your Medical Examiner’s Certificate if you are determined to be physically qualified to operate a commercial motor vehicle.

-Your certification will usually be valid for two years, unless you have a certain condition that requires more frequent recertification and monitoring, such as high blood pressure.
+This certification is usually valid for two years, unless you have a certain condition that requires more frequent re-certification and monitoring, such as high blood pressure.
 After two years, you need to renew.

 Where Can I Get My DOT Medical Card?